 The CVV is not required when sending a payment with source ID or a default card, but you still have the option of adding the CVV if you wish.
 However, when you include the CVV in a request, it is subject to verification—if it does not match, the request will fail.

 If you want to change your default CVV configuration, please contact your Customer Success manager.

 CVV check configurations

 If the CVV is required, you must include it for all payment request types, except for those using a source ID.
 If the payment contains incorrect or missing CVV information, the request will fail.

-Creating a customer or adding a card?
-(CVV required) You are required to include the CVV.
-If you don't include it, you will receive an
+If you require the CVV when creating a new customer or adding a card, you must include the CVV.
+If you don't, you will receive an

 invalid CVV response.

 Where the CVV is optional, you can send any type of payment request with or without the CVV.
 However, if you include the CVV in a payment request, it will be subject to verification.
 If it's incorrect, the payment will not be successful.

 If the CVV is optional when you're creating a new customer or adding a new card, you don't have to include the CVV.
 But, if you do, it will be subject to verification checks.